NikolaiRadke/Noko/HOWTO_Compile/README.md

 Open your **platform.txt** and overwrite the lines after the line
 ```
-"# These can be overridden in platform.local.txt"
+# These can be overridden in platform.local.txt
 ```
 with the lines below.

-Alas, until now i wasn't able to find out more about platform.local.txt.
+Alas, until now i wasn't able to find out more about *platform.local.txt*.
 So backup you old platform.txt to save your old compiler options.

 ```